5 Ways Corporate Chiefs of Staff Use Facilitative Leadership to Drive Action

 Chiefs of staff exhibit facilitative leadership by designing time, working in a variety of environments from co-located to remote to hybrid, building trust, listening, and synthesizing information.

-👉 Watch the webinar recording of Ask a Chief of Staff: Facilitative Leadership featuring Tyler Perris here.
+👉 Watch the webinar recording of Ask a Chief of Staff: Facilitative Leadership featuring Tyler Parris here.

 The best chiefs of staff are keen on making the best use of stakeholders’ time, especially since the parties involved are often the ones with the greatest demands (and limits) on their time.